Identifying a Conflict of Interest in Healthcare and How to Prevent Them

-While some providers demonstrate total commitment to disclosure, and seek to avoid even an appearance of conflict (an example being “I think I accidentally accepted a sandwich from Merck!”), others will “forget” or claim ignorance of disclosure requirements.
+While some providers demonstrate total commitment to disclosure and seek to avoid even an appearance of conflict (an example being “I think I accidentally accepted a sandwich from Merck!”), others will “forget” or claim ignorance of disclosure requirements.
 In those cases, compliance officers can employ various tools to assess the accuracy of disclosures.
 The open payments database may be the most well-known resource, but savvy compliance officers will periodically Google the names of their most prominent physicians to identify relationships from press releases, conference agendas, etc.

-As stated earlier, well defined policies and procedures can provide a template for improved understanding and compliance with conflicts of interest policies.
-But even the best designed policies and rules cannot anticipate every possible situation.
+As stated earlier, well defined policies and procedures can provide a template for improved understanding and compliance with conflict of interest policies.
+Even the best designed policies and rules cannot anticipate every possible situation.
 One compliance officer from horse country recounted a conversation with one of her physicians, who complained that there was no specific rule prohibiting the action he had been called to task on.
 She told him: “There is no rule that says not to bring your horse to work, but… DON’T bring your horse to work!”